Math / 3rd Grade / Unit 1: Rounding, Addition, and Subtraction

 Unit Launch

-Prepare to teach this unit by immersing yourself in the standards, big ideas, and connections to prior and future content.
-Unit Launches include a series of short videos, targeted readings, and opportunities for action planning.
+Before you teach this unit, unpack the standards, big ideas, and connections to prior and future content through our guided intellectual preparation process.
+Each Unit Launch includes a series of short videos, targeted readings, and opportunities for action planning to ensure you're prepared to support every student.

 Example: Represent 342 with base ten blocks.

-Standard algorithm for subtraction
+standard algorithm for subtraction

 Example: A grocery store sells 172 red apples and 86 green apples.
 How many apples did the grocery store sell?